Netflix’s Arcane might be the best series you haven’t seen.

 A League of Its Own

-Based on the characters and mythology from the ever-so-popular MOBA game, League of Legends, Arcane focuses on the relationship between sisters Vi and Powder.
+Based on the characters and mythology from the ever-so-popular MOBA game, League of Legends, the Arcane series focuses on the relationship between sisters Vi and Powder.
 The series represents Riot Games’ latest push to create a multimedia franchise centred around the many legends of Runeterra.

 Set in a world where magic and technology collide, Arcane manages to be one of the most unique pieces of video game media ever produced by Netflix.